 An introduction to advanced signal processing methods that are used in a variety of applications areas.

 ECE 6254.
-Statistical Digital Signal Processing and Modeling.
+Statistical Machine Learning.
 3 Credit Hours.

 An introduction to the theory of statistical learning and practical machine learning algorithms with applications in signal processing and data analysis.